-T1 A coding and records system facilitates the traceability of bodies and human tissue, ensuring a robust audit trail c) An audit trail is maintained, which includes details of: when and where the bodies or tissue were acquired and received; the consent obtained; all sample storage locations; the uses to which any material was put; when and where the material was transferred, and to whom

-During the inspection at the Blizard Institute, it was found that samples held under the HTA licence in the freezer were not recorded in the tracking system.
-This indicates a failure to maintain a complete audit trail, specifically regarding the storage locations of samples.
+c) An audit trail is maintained, which includes details of: when and where the bodies or tissue were acquired and received; the consent obtained; all sample storage locations; the uses to which any material was put; when and where the material was transferred, and to whom.
+During the inspection at the main hub, it was found that two FFPE block samples were not recorded in the tracking system.
+This indicated an incomplete audit trail, specifically regarding the storage locations of samples.
+Minor --- -- -------